NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/isotropic-system.rst

         number_i=200)
     nmr_peg_inter.run_analysis()

-Importandly, when no ``neighbor_group`` group is specified, ``atom_group`` is used for the neighbor group.
-Therefore, here, the intermolecar contributions are calculated between molecules of the same type only.
+Importantly, when no ``neighbor_group`` is specified, the ``atom_group`` is used as the neighbor group.
+Thus, in this case, intermolecular contributions are calculated between molecules of the same type only.

-If we compare the NMR spectra, ``nmr_h2o_inter.R1`` and ``nmr_h2o_intra.R1``, it can be seen that the intramolecular contributions to R1 are larger than the intramolecular contributions in this case.
-The intramolecular and intramolecular spectra also show different scalling with the frequency, :math:`f`, due to the contribution to these terms.
-Roughly speaking, the intramolecular contribution :math:`R_{1 \text{R}}` is mainly linked to the rotational motion of the molecules, and :math:`R_{1 \text{T}}` to their translational motions.
+When comparing the NMR spectra ``nmr_h2o_inter.R1`` and ``nmr_h2o_intra.R1``, you may observe that the intramolecular contributions to :math:`R_1` are larger than the intermolecular contributions.
+Additionally, the intra- and intermolecular spectra display different scaling with frequency :math:`f`, reflecting distinct motion types contributing to each term.

 .. image:: isotropic-system/nmr-intra-dm.png
     :class: only-dark